jimasp/behave-vsc/CONTRIBUTING.md

 - Does the issue occur with the example project workspaces, or just in your own project?
 What is different about your project?
 - Have you made any changes yourself?
 If so, can you e.g. stash/backup your changes and do a `git clean -fdx` and pull latest and `npm install`?
 Does it work without your changes?
 - If extension integration tests get stuck while running debug tests, disable all breakpoints in the host vscode environment.
-- If you get an error running "Debug...", try setting a breakpoint at the start of the `activate()` function.
+- If you get an error running a "Debug: ..." target, try setting a breakpoint at the start of the `activate()` function.
-- If you get an error running "Run Test Suite...", try setting a breakpoint at the start of the `runAllTestsAndAssertTheResults()` function.
+- If you get an error running a "Run Test Suite: ..." target, try setting a breakpoint at the start of the `runAllTestsAndAssertTheResults()` function.
 - If you don't hit either above function breakpoint, try putting a breakpoint at the very first (import) line of every `.ts` file and see if it jumps out of debugging, e.g. is there a node module import/webpack issue?
 - Delete all breakpoints from both source and host environments if any of the following occur:
   - If you don't hit a breakpoint that you're sure you should be hitting.
 (This could also be down to sourcemaps and breakpoints being out of sync, in which case restart kill the watch task and then restart it with `Ctrl+Shift+B` - this will run `rimraf out/ dist/`).
   - If `npm run test` fails on the command line due to a timeout.
-  - If a "Run Test Suite..." test fails during debugging due to a timeout.
+  - If a "Run Test Suite: ..." test fails during debugging due to a timeout.

 ---